 The 3 Tenets of Capitalism

-Soon after I got into a heated discussion with a friend.
+I thought of this calzone a few weeks later after a discussion with a friend.
 He was convinced that capitalism was the source of all of America’s problems.
 I…..disagreed.
-And as the discussion progressed, it was clear to me that the source of our disagreement was really definitional: we didn’t have a agreed-upon understanding of what capitalism is — or in other words, what’s “in it”.
+And as the discussion progressed, it was clear to me that the source of our disagreement was really definitional: we didn’t have an agreed-upon understanding of what capitalism is — or in other words, what’s “in it”.

 Perhaps these types of disagreements aren’t surprising given that only 20 states require high school students to take a class in economics to graduate, less than 50% of high school students have any exposure to economics, and only 3% of colleges require an economics class(!)